jmkvieri/mojana-fields/README.md

-# lamojana (Collective labour and sustainability of pre-Hispanic field systems in La Mojana)
+# mojana-fields (Collective labour and sustainability of pre-Hispanic field systems in La Mojana)

 This repository contains the data and scripts used in the manuscript: